-Objective 3.1: Support research and investments to develop STI vaccines and bring them to market Strategies:
+Objective 3.1: Support research and investments to develop STI vaccines and bring them to market

-- 3.1.1 Increase research to improve understanding of STI pathogenesis, immunity, and correlates of protection. - Develop and leverage academic, public, and private partnerships for vaccine development, 3.1.2 approval, and manufacture.
+- 3.1.1 Increase research to improve understanding of STI pathogenesis, immunity, and correlates of protection. - 3.1.2 Develop and leverage academic, public, and private partnerships for vaccine development, licensure, and manufacture. - 3.1.3 Ensure that critical pathways exist to facilitate STI vaccine licensure and to bring newly licensed STI vaccines to market.